maksimryndin/ekubo-atomic-arbitrage/README.md

 1. `cp .env.sepolia.example .env`
 2. provide account details - a private key and an account address
 3. `cargo run -- simple`

+Modes (arbitrage strategies):
+* `simple` - this is a Rust port of https://github.com/EkuboProtocol/atomic-arbitrage-bot with more comments and some little improvements
+* `ekubo-flash` - with Ekubo flash loan, see also https://github.com/maksimryndin/ekubo_flash_loan

 ## Development